acalametti/leaflet-challenge/README.md

 ## Earthquake Visualization

 The earthquake data was visualized on the Leaflet map using the GeoJSON.
-Each earthquake wasrepresented by a circle marker, and the marker size is dependent on the earthquake's magnitude.
-The color of the marker is determined by the depth of the earthquake.
+Each earthquake was represented by a circle marker, and the marker size was dependent on the earthquake's magnitude.
+The color of the marker was determined by the depth of the earthquake.

 ```javascript
 L.geoJSON(data, {